 Idaho Financial Aid and Assistance Programs.

-Find how to get financial help, grants for bills, and assistance in all cities, counties and areas of Idaho including Boise.
+Find how to get financial help, grants for bills, and assistance in all cities, counties and areas of Idaho listed below including Boise.
 The government offers grants and non-profits provide support.
-Get help with paying for housing, including rent or mortgages, energy bills, medical care, day care, and apply for state of Idaho government benefit programs.
+Get help with paying for housing, including rent or mortgages, energy bills, medical care, day care, and apply for state of Idaho government assistance programs.

-Assists families with buying health insurance for qualifying children.
-The Access Card is a premium medical assistance program that is administered in partnership with Idaho insurance carriers. idahohealth.org
+Assists families with buying health insurance for qualifying children, whether government or private plans.
+The Access Card is a premium medical assistance program that is administered in partnership with Idaho insurance carriers.
+The site is idahohealth.org, or find other types of free government health insurance

 Access to Health Insurance (AHI)